 - The Citi Prestige Card has the same Priority Pass membership and guesting privileges, while the Platinum Card gets you into The Centurion Lounges and Delta SkyClubs

-- The Citi Prestige Card offers an amazing fourth night free hotel benefit, which can save you thousands, while the Platinum Card gives you access to Fine Hotels & Resorts, which can also be quite valuable
+- The Citi Prestige Card offers an amazing fourth-night free hotel benefit, which used strategically can offer significant savings, while the Platinum Card gives you access to Fine Hotels & Resorts, which can also be quite valuable

-- The Citi Prestige Card is much more lucrative for everyday spend, as it offers 3x points on air travel and hotels, 2x points on dining at restaurants and entertainment, and 1x point for all other purchases; meanwhile the Platinum Card offers 5x points on airfare purchased directly with the airlines and 1x point per dollar spent on everything else
+- The Citi Prestige Card is much more lucrative for everyday spend, as it offers 5x points at restaurants, 5x points on air travel, 3x points on hotels, 3x points on cruises and 1x point for all other purchases; meanwhile the Platinum Card offers 5x points on airfare purchased directly with the airlines and 1x point per dollar spent on everything else

 These are both cards I hold onto, since I think they’re both valuable, and more than justify the annual fee with my travel patterns.